MrFogg866/scottys/README.md

 ### Media

-*

-* The categories images were taken from the following sources:

-   *
+* All images are owned by Scotties Hot Scotch Eggs

 ### Code